About Catalyst

 Our network

-The Catalyst program is integrated within the MIT and VA ecosystem and leverages many of their internal mechanisms to support research and innovation.
+The Catalyst program is integrated within the MIT and other private, public, and university innovation ecosystems and leverages their internal mechanisms to support research.

 Champions